 Use your sitting time to your advantage.
-During those long stretches in planes, trains, and/or automobiles while traveling: Puff out your stomach as you inhale, then pull your stomach muscles in toward your spine on the exhale tightening your abs.
+During those long stretches in planes, trains, and/or automobiles: Puff out your stomach as you inhale, then pull your stomach muscles in toward your spine on the exhale tightening your abs.
 You’ll get a great core workout (no crunches required!).

 And finally, plan family activities around active activities.